bsalimi/dsc261-fa25/README.md

    - Propose a novel theory or algorithm.
    - Apply an existing approach to a new domain.
    - Reimplement a paper (published at top ML venues like NeurIPS/ICLR/ICML) where no public code is available.
-   - A compherensive tutorial on one of the topics listed in the [presentation sheet](https://docs.google.com/spreadsheets/d/1PsbWYe7Vi7m3fyBHGGzsRIctUAR7zivzQTLJONyb10A/edit?usp=sharing).
+   - A comprehensive tutorial on one of the topics listed in the [presentation sheet](https://docs.google.com/spreadsheets/d/1PsbWYe7Vi7m3fyBHGGzsRIctUAR7zivzQTLJONyb10A/edit?usp=sharing).
 The tutorial must have some empirical results and analysis.

 - Experiments should be rigorously designed, with well-defined, measurable metrics.
 All results must include error bars.
 - For theory-focused projects, formal proofs are required.
+- Please use this [template](https://www.overleaf.com/latex/templates/sample-acm-ccs/hqrzvbjgvfvz) for project reports.

 **Note on Project grading**
-Projects will be graded on contribution, effort, writing and execution.
+Projects will be graded on contribution, effort, writing, and execution.
 Projects with thoughtfully designed experiments and solid execution will **not be penalized for yielding negative results**.

 **Project Timeline**
 The course will have three project checkpoints: